 - When Amy is eating cookies, a commercial for "Doublemeat Palace" can be heard playing on the television.

-- Warren's indifference to whether Rusty will survive being frozen shows the amoral nature that will come out fully in "Dead Things".
+- Warren's indifference to whether Rusty will survive being frozen shows an amoral nature that will come out fully in "Dead Things."

 - Funny Background Event: Buffy jumping up and down to see over the crowd at the museum.

 - Gender Bender: Willow transforms the band playing from a boy band to a girl band mid-song, although nobody seems to notice.